rspamd/rspamd/doc/quickstart.md

 [UCEProtect](http://www.uceprotect.net/en/index.php?m=6&s=11) - If you're sending 100k queries or more per day you should use the (free) Rsync service.

 These are configured in `modules.conf` in the `rbl{}` and `surbl{}` sections.
 Detailed documentation for the RBL module is available [here](https://rspamd.com/doc/modules/rbl.html).

+## Using Rspamd

+### Using rspamc

+`rspamc` implements a feature-complete client for Rspamd.
+For detailed documentation refer to `man rspamc`.

+Common use-cases for `rspamc` include:

+* Scanning messages stored on disk
+* Training bayesian classifier
+* Administering fuzzy storage
+* Acting as a local delivery agent

+### Using the WebUI

+Rspamd has a built-in WebUI supporting setting metric actions & scores; training bayes & scanning messages- for more information see the [webui documentation](https://rspamd.com/webui).

+### MTA integration

+Usually you will want to integrate rspamd with your MTA- see the [integration guide](https://rspamd.com/doc/integration.html) for details.

+### Custom integration

+Rspamd speaks plain HTTP and can be easily integrated with your own apps- refer to the [protocol description](https://rspamd.com/doc/architecture/protocol.html) for details.